9 Key Accounts Receivable KPIs and Metrics For Managing A/R

 Working towards a DSO that is as close as possible to your Best Possible DSO should be the goal of your department to have a healthy cash flow and ensure your AR management is as efficient as possible.
 Once you start calculating the DSO and Best DSO, create monthly targets that “move towards” the Best DSO.
 It’s unlikely you’ll achieve perfection, so make strides to reduce the metric over a 3-6 month period.

 ADD is how many days on average payments are overdue and can be a warning sign of problems.
-If the number is high, you need to determine whether your systems, collections, and invoice processes need improvement.
+If the number is high, you must determine whether your systems, collections, and invoice processes need improvement.
 ADD is calculated as the DSO minus your actual (average) terms.
-For example, with the hypothetical company above in #1, the ADD would be 10 days on September 30.
-Say one year later, and the ADD is 15 days; that may mean your processes may be falling behind.
+For example, with the hypothetical company above in #1, the ADD would be ten days on September 30.
+Say one year later the ADD is 15 days, which may mean your processes may be falling behind.
 Over time, measuring ADD and DSO will show you whether you are improving, static, or falling behind.

-ART is a measure of how effectively you collect your revenues as an annual broad benchmark.
+ART measures how effectively you collect your revenues as an annual broad benchmark.
 It is determined by taking your net credit sales and dividing it by your average accounts receivable balance.
 When the ratio is higher, you turn A/R into cash more quickly, thus improving your working capital, cash flow, and liquidity.
-A high ratio can mean it is time to reconsider credit policies or collection procedures or adding collection automation.
-The calculation is: ART = net credit sales / average accounts receivable.
-Using an example of $15,000,000 sales per year/ average AR of $2,200,000, the ART= 6.8 times.
+A low ratio can mean it is time to reconsider credit and collection procedures and to add collection automation.

-By the number of deductions.
-Another way to think about DDO is to use the number of open deduction transactions since the usual DDO metric often looks better than it really is because of the focus on large dollar items.
+By the number of deductions: Another way to think about DDO is to use the number of unresolved deductions since the usual DDO metric often looks better than it actually is because of the operational focus on large dollar items.
 Using this method, if deductions at month-end total 6,000 items and you receive an average of 100 deductions per day, the DDO = 60 days.

-Since, unlike with invoices, there is no objective metric for the percentage of deductions that you should collect, the only way you will know if you are leaving profits on the table is to have deductions post-audited by an outside firm.
+Regular undisputed invoice receivables have an accepted metric of what percentage you should be collecting (i.e., 100% minus bad debts).
+For deductions, however, there is no objective metric for the percentage you should be recovering.
+Therefore, an excellent way to determine if you are leaving profits on the table is to have unresolved customer deductions post-audited by an outside firm before writing them off.

 Mistakes are costly, so you should track, by reason, how many invoices have to be revised or credits issued due to billing or process errors.
-If the number is trending upward, it could mean that you have systemic problems in order entry, invoicing, or fulfillment, all of which will impact DSO as well as company profits.
+If the number is trending upward, it could mean that you have systemic problems in order entry, invoicing, or fulfillment, all of which will impact DSO and company profits.

 Doing business with high-risk customers is part of a business strategy.
 Do you have an excess of depreciating inventory?
 Do you need extra market penetration in a territory?
 Many industries are inherently “high-risk,” so the credit and sales managers are aligned and have to do what they can to offset the additional risk via credit instruments and, perhaps, terms or pricing.

-Consistent monitoring of your accounts receivable metrics and KPIs is essential to running a healthy business heading off problems down the road.
+Monitoring your accounts receivable metrics and KPIs is essential to running a healthy business.
 You’ve collected valuable statistics, and now you need to see how you measure up.
-First, of course, you’ll need to look at the historical performance within your own organization, but that’s not enough.
+First, of course, you’ll need to look at the historical performance within your organization, but that’s not enough.
 You also need to compare your performance to industry peers, and with these comparisons, you’ll be able to share insights not only within Finance but with Sales and Marketing.
-In today’s global, highly competitive economy, you need to be on top of your game.
+In today’s global, highly competitive economy, you must be on top of your game.